Itumeleng1962/Itumeleng1962/README.md

 - 🌱 I’m currently learning **Web Design**

-- 👨‍💻 All of my projects are available at [https://itumeleng1962.github.io/](https://itumeleng1962.github.io/)

 - 💬 Ask me about **Javascript**

 - 📫 How to reach me **itumeleng.mahwa@umuzi.org**